ibm-cloud-docs/activity-tracker/atracker/settings.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring {{site.data.keyword.atracker_short}} Event Routing account settings
+# Configuring {{site.data.keyword.atracker_short}} account settings
 {: #settings}

-You can configure the {{site.data.keyword.atracker_short}} Event Routing account settings in your account by using the {{site.data.keyword.atracker_short}} CLI V2 or {{site.data.keyword.atracker_short}} REST API V2.
+You can configure the {{site.data.keyword.atracker_short}} account settings in your account by using the {{site.data.keyword.atracker_short}} CLI V2 or {{site.data.keyword.atracker_short}} REST API V2.
 Set these settings to define where and how auditing events are collected, routed, and managed in your account.
 {: shortdesc}

-This information applies only if you use {{site.data.keyword.atracker_short}} Event Routing.
+This information applies only if you use {{site.data.keyword.atracker_short}}.
 {: important}

-When you configure or modify the {{site.data.keyword.atracker_short}} Event Routing account settings, consider the following information:
+When you configure or modify the {{site.data.keyword.atracker_short}} account settings, consider the following information:

-- Every time you modify the {{site.data.keyword.atracker_short}} Event Routing account settings, the data that is passed in the new request replaces any existing configuration data.
+- Every time you modify the {{site.data.keyword.atracker_short}} account settings, the data that is passed in the new request replaces any existing configuration data.
 You must ensure that any existing data is not deleted when you run an update of the account settings by including it in the new request.
 {: important}

 - Before you disable public endpoints by setting `--private-api-endpoint-only TRUE`, make sure your account has access to the private endpoint.
 You can do this by running the command `ibmcloud account show`.
 If `VRF Enabled` is `true` and `Service Endpoint Enabled` is `true` then you have access to the private endpoint.
 If you do not have access to the private endpoint, you will be unable to re-enable the public endpoint since private endpoint access is required to re-enable the public endpoint.